 “I feel much more connected to the community and to the food I eat when I buy fresh and local from the farmers market.
 Thank you!”

 SNAP recipients who use their benefits at farmers markets bring our tax dollars back to Oregon, into the pockets of small farmers and into our economy, instead of into the hands of food manufacturers.
 For every one dollar spent, an additional dollars in federal funds comes back to our family farmers and one child is eating broccoli instead of potato chips for dinner.

 Processed food does not have to be the only option for families on food stamps.
-Please support SNAP match at Hollywood Farmers Market to ensure all Oregonians have access to healthy, fresh, local produce!
+Please support Double Up Food Bucks at Hollywood Farmers Market to ensure all Oregonians have access to healthy, fresh, local produce!

 We also accept individual donations of all sizes!
 Even just a $20 donation means that 2 families will be able to afford fresh local produce for dinner.
-Donations can be made by cash, check, or Paypal at the below link, in person at the Hollywood Farmers Market information booth, or mailed to PO Box 13233, Portland, OR 97213.
+Donations can be made by Paypal here, in person by cash or check at the Hollywood Farmers Market information booth, or mailed to PO Box 13233, Portland, OR 97213.